Secretariat (film)

 despite her lack of horse-racing knowledge.
 With the help of veteran trainer Lucien Laurin (played by John Malkovich), she navigates the male-dominated business, ultimately fostering the first Triple Crown winner in 25 years, widely considered the greatest racehorse of all time.

 Filming took place on location in Louisville and Lexington, Kentucky, and around Lafayette and Carencro, Louisiana.
 The film premiered in Hollywood on September 30, 2010, and was released in the United States on October 8, 2010, by Walt Disney Studios Motion Pictures.
-It received generally favorable reviews from critics and earned $60 million on a $35 million budget.
+It received mixed to positive reviews from critics and earned $60 million on a $35 million budget.

 Plot

 In 1969, Denver housewife and mother Penny Chenery learns of her own mother's death and returns to her childhood home, where she reunites with Mrs. Ham, her father's secretary, and comforts her confused and elderly father.
 At her mother's funeral, Penny meets Arthur "Bull" Hancock and his son, Seth Hancock, of Claiborne Farm in Kentucky.
 The Hancocks offer any help she may need during her efforts to bring Meadow Stables back to profitability.
 Penny's brother Hollis informs her of a dishonest sale that was about to be made by the trainer until their mother stopped him.
 Penny fires the trainer and asks Bull Hancock to help her find a new trainer.
 He recommends Lucien Laurin, an aging French Canadian, who initially turns down Penny's offer.

 Penny's father make a deal with leading owner Ogden Phipps that if Phipps bred his best stallion (Bold Ruler) to Chenery's two best mares (Somethingroyal and Hasty Matelda), the two owners would each receive one foal, flipping a coin to decide who would choose.
 Bold Ruler, the stallion, was fast but couldn't last over distances.
 Hasty Matelda is the obvious choice for her young age, but Somethingroyal's bloodline is made up of many horses with good stamina.
 Penny hopes to choose Somethingroyal's foal for the interesting mix of speed and stamina.
 Phipps wins the toss and chooses Hasty Matelda's foal, leaving Penny with Somethingroyal's foal, Secretariat.

 When Secretariat enters his first race at Aqueduct race track in Queens, New York City, everyone has high expectations.
 The jockey, Paul Feliciano, is young with little experience, which worries Penny, but Lucien reassures her.
 During the race, Secretariat is repeatedly hit by other horses and comes in fourth.
 Penny and Lucien argue, and Lucien blames Paul for the loss, but Penny realizes the only way that Secretariat will ever win is if he has an experienced jockey.
 Penny's flight back home is canceled on the day of the race, and she misses her daughter Kate's solo in a play, but her son holds up the pay phone so Penny can hear Kate sing.